LibiniP/Cognitive_Twin_System/README.md

 A proof-of-concept AI system that predicts potential astronaut decision errors in simulated microgravity environments and provides proactive haptic feedback before incorrect actions occur.

-> Developed as a research prototype to explore personalized cognitive digital twins for space mission safety.
+> Developed as a research prototype to explore personalized Cognitive Digital Twins for improving astronaut decision support and space mission safety.

 ---

 ## Overview

-Spatial disorientation is one of the biggest human-factor risks during space missions.
-In microgravity, astronauts can confidently make incorrect decisions because vestibular and visual cues become unreliable.
+Spatial disorientation is one of the most significant human-factor risks during space missions.
+In microgravity, astronauts can confidently perform incorrect actions because vestibular and visual cues become unreliable.

-This project proposes a **Cognitive Twin**—a personalized AI model that learns an individual's decision-making patterns and predicts high-risk actions before they occur.
+This project proposes a **Cognitive Twin**—a personalized AI model that continuously learns an astronaut's decision-making patterns and predicts high-risk actions before they occur.

-The system demonstrates how sequential sensor data can be analyzed using deep learning to enable proactive intervention through wearable haptic feedback.
+The system demonstrates how sequential behavioral data can be analyzed using deep learning to enable proactive intervention through wearable haptic feedback, helping astronauts verify their actions before errors occur.

 ---

 ## Features

-- Personalized cognitive twin for each astronaut
+* Personalized Cognitive Twin for each astronaut
-- Sequential behavior modeling using LSTM networks
+* Sequential behavior modeling using LSTM neural networks
-- Prediction of high-risk decision errors
+* Prediction of high-risk decision errors
-- Real-time inference pipeline (proof of concept)
+* Real-time inference pipeline (proof of concept)
-- Wearable haptic feedback trigger simulation
+* Wearable haptic feedback trigger simulation
-- Adaptive architecture for continuous personalization
+* Adaptive architecture for continuous personalization
+* WebSocket-based communication between AI and VR simulator

 ---